 What Is DWDM?

 DWDM wiki has defined it as an optical multiplexing technology.
-As one wavelength pattern of WDM system (the other pattern is CWDM), it stands for Dense Wavelength Division Multiplexing, which is used to increase bandwidth over existing fiber networks.
-This powerful technology can create multiple virtual optical fibers, so as to increase bandwidth on existing fiber optic backbones.
-It means that the fiber in DWDM system can transmit multiple signals of different wavelengths simultaneously.
-More specifically, the incoming signals are assigned to specific wavelengths within a designated frequency band, then the signals are multiplexed to one fiber.
+As one wavelength pattern of WDM system (the other pattern is CWDM), it stands for Dense Wavelength Division Multiplexing, which is used to increase bandwidth over existing fibre networks.
+This powerful technology can create multiple virtual optical fibres, so as to increase bandwidth on existing fibre optic backbones.
+It means that the fibre in DWDM system can transmit multiple signals of different wavelengths simultaneously.
+More specifically, the incoming signals are assigned to specific wavelengths within a designated frequency band, then the signals are multiplexed to one fibre.
 In addition, the most commonly used grid is the 100GHz grid, which consists of a spacing of 0.8nm per channel.

 Why Use DWDM Technology?

 Transparency.
-Due to DWDM is a physical layer architecture, it can support Time Division Multiplex and data formats like Gigabit Ethernet, Fiber Channel with open interfaces over a physical layer.
+Due to DWDM is a physical layer architecture, it can support Time Division Multiplex and data formats like Gigabit Ethernet, Fibre Channel with open interfaces over a physical layer.

 Scalability.
 It’s easy to be expanded.
-A single fiber can be divided into many channels, thus there is no need to add extra fiber but the wavelength will be increased.
+A single fibre can be divided into many channels, thus there is no need to add extra fibre but the wavelength will be increased.
 All these advantages make DWDM popular in the network.

 Application of DWDM

 As a new technology more applications of DWDM are yet to be tapped and explored.
 It was first deployed on long-haul routes.
 And now, DWDM technology is ready for long distance telecommunication operators.
 Using point to point or ring topology, the capacity will be dramatically improved without deploying an extra fibre.
 In the future, DWDM will continue to provide a higher bandwidth for the mass of data.
 With the development of technology, the system capacity will grow.